Developing character in children is complex. So much so, we don’t often think of easy, everyday actions that make a difference in children’s lives.

 Q. Overall, how has your classroom changed as the result of using these quotes?

-A. The quotes have played an important role in my effort to help children develop lasting habits of character.
+A. The quotes have played an important role in my effort to help develop character in children.
 The “Quote of the Day” discussions provide us with a forum to talk about what’s happening in our class, share personal stories and relevant examples from our lives, and analyze the habits of character from a variety of different angles.
 I simply cannot imagine teaching a group of students without using these quotes.

 Disclosure of Material Connection: I received a free review copy of the book referenced in this post.
 Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend books or services that I believe will add value to my readers.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”character strengths, classroom practices, critical thinking, education, learning, moral development, positive values, positive youth development, reasoning, teachers